eloidall/undergrad_assignments/Data_Mining_Business_Analytics/README.md

 - Further refinement of clustering techniques to improve cohesion and separation.
 - Implementation of real-time monitoring for live Kickstarter campaigns.

----

-This `README.md` file provides a clear and organized summary of your project, with instructions for using the scripts, key insights, and future directions.